stefanpejcinoski/AutoBacklight/Readme.md

 crontab -e
 ```

-Your cronfile should contain this line
+Add this line to the end of your cron file, replace path-to-script with the path to the autoBacklight folder

  ```
-* */2 * * * * /usr/bin/python /path-to-script/autoBrightness.py
+* */2 * * * * /usr/bin/python /path-to-script/autoBacklight.py
 ```

 ## Usage